PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/3-tutorial/README.md

    ```

    :::tip
    In the snippet above, you can see three "hooks".
 They are events that you can 'hook' into to implement some custom logic on your side.
+They are not linked to the webhook services we offer, which are the source of truth of your exchanges with Billing.
    :::

 ## Test Your Module